Review of Lifetime Dry Dog Food

 Above-average protein.
 Near-average fat.
 And near-average carbs when compared to other dry dog foods.

 When you consider the protein-boosting effect of the canola meal and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-Nutreco Lifetime is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 4 stars.
+Lifetime lists both grain-inclusive and grain-free dry dog foods using a moderate amount of named meat meals as its dominant source of animal protein, thus earning the brand 4 stars.

 Has Lifetime Brand Dog Food Been Recalled?

 The following list (if present) includes all dog food recalls since 2009 directly related to this Lifetime brand.
 If there are no recalls listed in this section, we have not yet reported any events.